STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

      * Description
    * * ``hpx.thread_queue.min_tasks_to_steal_pending``
-     * The value of this property defines the number of pending |hpx| threads which have to be available before neighboring cores are allowed to steal work.
+     * The value of this property defines the number of pending |hpx| threads that have to be available before neighboring cores are allowed to steal work.
 The default is to allow stealing always.
    * * ``hpx.thread_queue.min_tasks_to_steal_staged``
      * The value of this property defines the number of staged |hpx| tasks have